travinh/resume/back-end/README.md

 - Change controller to customize index,show,create function.
 Make sure you change structure to what you want to show.

 - Create namspace for API and move all controller to folder API/v1 and add API::V1 for those classes

+- Run:
+Rails c and add infomation for those models or Open seed file and start creating data (rails db:seed).

+Rails s to start server